What you'll be doing

-At Get with the Program, we usually use the national STEM Ambassador scheme for volunteer DBS checks, and you can apply yourself.
+At Get with the Program, we usually use the national STEM Ambassador scheme for volunteer DBS checks, and you can apply for free yourself.

 Date and timings

-Our first Bupa Coding Day is on 14 September.
+Our next Bupa Coding Day is on 13th March 2024.
 Schools will decide individually what time they'll be starting, so please reach out to your nominated school to find out what time you're needed if you haven't heard from them beforehand.

 All schools will run their Bupa Coding Days differently, however we've put together an example schedule to show you how a typical Bupa Coding Day timetable might look.

 You won't need to bring anything specific - the schools will have all the materials required for the activities - however depending on timings you may need to bring a packed lunch.
 Please liaise directly with the school regarding where you can leave bags, etc.

 Our activities involve setting out grids on the floor and might be run inside or outside.
 There's no specific dress code, but please wear comfortable, appropriate clothing and footwear.

 Photography of children by volunteers typically won't be allowed during the Bupa Coding Day so please be aware of this.
 The school may have permission to photograph the event after seeking consent from parents, however volunteers are not allowed to take photographs.